 As for restaurants, my favourite areas are Dempsey Hill and Robertson Walk - loads of excellent cafes and restaurants.
-Champagne brunch at the Fullerton Hotel rocks, and Prive at the Keppel Bay Marina is great for a special dinner & drinks away from the city. over 2 years ago
+Champagne brunch at the Fullerton Hotel rocks, and Prive at the Keppel Bay Marina is great for a special dinner & drinks away from the city. about 10 years ago

 wow...
 Singapore has the best places to eat in the world.. trust me...
 Let me sum it up for you.

 Hawker centres - no frills and cheap, usually no air-con.
 You order your food and self-service the food to your table.
 In a crowded hawker centres, you can "reserved" a seat by placing packet of tissue paper/umbrella on the table just like the locals do.
 Best place because you can order ALOT with little money.
 The favourite is Newton and East Coast Park food centre

 Food court - no frills and slightly more expensive than hawker centres.
 Usually located in Shopping Malls, will have air-con.
 Works the same as hawker centres.